 Two-stage air conditioners are like the $80 burner.
-They offer a modest improvement in performance, but the price is significantly higher.
-Variable speed units, by contrast, offer enormous performance improvements, even compared to two-stage units, and the price isn't that much greater.
+They offer a modest performance improvement, but the price is significantly higher.
+Variable speed units, by contrast, offer enormous performance improvements, even compared to two-stage units, and the price isn’t that much greater.

 If you have the budget for a two-stage air conditioner, you may as well pay a little more for a variable speed system.